Question

 Technical

-Perfect for technical roles when you identified and fixed problems in code, systems, or processes.
-Shows systematic problem-solving and technical expertise.
+Ideal for technical contexts where you identified and fixed specific problems in systems, code, or processes.
+Shows analytical and technical skills.

 Sanitized